facebookresearch/ParlAI/parlai/core/tod/README.md

 # Teachers + Agents Usage

-tl;dr Extend `TodStructuredDataParser` for your particular dataset and implement `generate_episodes()` that converts the dataset into a list of episodes (`List[TodStructuredEpisode]`).
+tl;dr Extend `TodStructuredDataParser` for your particular dataset and implement `setup_episodes()` that converts the dataset into a list of episodes (`List[TodStructuredEpisode]`).
 Use multiple inheritence to generate teachers for training models.
 See files like `parlai/tasks/multiwoz_v22/agents.py` for an example.

 See `tod_agents.py` for the classes.